lionelmace/ibmcloud-training/lab7-devops/tekton/README.md

 ![image-20211114155026188](images/image-20211114155026188.png)

-In IBM GitHub Enterprise, a event is sent as soon as the hook is created, if this is not the case,  modify the `k8s/deployment.yaml` file in your project by adding a `app.openshift.io/runtime` label.
+An event is sent as soon as the webhook is created, if this is not the case, modify the `k8s/deployment.yaml` file in your project by adding a `app.openshift.io/runtime` label and push it to GitHub to trigger the webhook.

 ```yaml
 kind: Deployment